Ginevale/go-exercises/README.md

 cd hello
 go run .
 ```
-* As a result, you should be able to see "Hello World!" printed in theh terminal
+* As a result, you should be able to see "Hello World!" printed in the terminal
 </details>